ENCCS/julia-for-hpda/content/linear-algebra.rst

    using LinearAlgebra

-   # define some column vectors
+   # define some row vectors
    v1 = [1.0, 2.0, 3.0]
    v2 = v1.^2

-   # combine column vectors into 3x3 matrix
+   # combine row vectors into 3x3 matrix
    A = [v1 v2 [7.0, 6.0, 5.0]]

    # another way to make matrices